Beau and I had the best clown entertainment

 This picture has been hanging on my wall for

-the better part of my youth.
+part of my youth.

 I used to sit and rock on my little rocking